Better-HPC/keystone-api/docs/install/systemd.md

 WantedBy=multi-user.target
 ```

-1. This directory must exist and be owned by the user/group specified in the systemd configuration.
+1. The sock directory must exist and be owned by the user/group specified in the systemd configuration.

 ## Configuring the Proxy